What commissions should you pay your Queensland real estate agent in 2023?

 Sadly, there is no single answer to how much you should be paying.
 It depends on a wide range of factors.

 The first thing to note is that commission rates on residential home sales in Queensland have been deregulated since December 2014.
-Before that, the state set a maximum commission rate of five per cent of the first $18,000 paid for a property and then 2.5 per cent of the balance.
+Before that, the state set a maximum commission rate of 5 per cent on the first $18,000 paid for a property and then 2.5 per cent for the remaining balance.

 The property itself